DavidSnipeZ669/Powder-custom-game-support/README.md

 Double-check the text in your .lua file's match fields.
 It must be an exact match to what appears on screen.

 Adjust the cropCoords in the .lua file.
 This is the most common issue.
 Your screen resolution may be different, causing the OCR to look in the wrong place.
 Make small, incremental changes and re-test.

+**Part 5: Accessing the Developer Console**

+reopen app.asar files, head to "powder-desktop\resources\app-unpacked\dist\main\main.js", open it in VS Code once again.
+Search (Ctrl+F) "Browser"
+You should find a line that looks like ```n=new o.BrowserWindow({width:1280,height:720,minWidth:1100,minHeight:600,show:!1,frame:!1,titleBarStyle:g?"customButtonsOnHover":"hidden",roundedCorners:!1,backgroundColor:"#1d1d1d",webPreferences:{preload:E,webviewTag:!0,devTools:b}})```
+You'll modify this to ```n=new o.BrowserWindow({width:1280,height:720,minWidth:1100,minHeight:600,show:!1,frame:!1,titleBarStyle:g?"customButtonsOnHover":"hidden",roundedCorners:!1,backgroundColor:"#1d1d1d",webPreferences:{preload:E,webviewTag:!0,devTools:true}}), n.webContents.openDevTools()```
+Double check you have an app.asar.bak file (backup app.asar) Now you know you have this bak file, safe main.js and rerun ```asar pack app-unpacked app.asar``` Now launch Powder and you'll be in the Developer Console, to deactivate, just click the cross at the top right of the console.

 Once everything is working, you can safely delete the app-unpacked folder.